 At the age of 23, at Christmas 1879, she traveled to Colorado Springs, CO, reported in the gossip columns of the Ottawa Daily Republic, which added that she "has many friends in Ottawa and Harrison who highly esteem her, and sincerely regret her departure."

-She may have been joined in wedlock with James Walker Sr. ( ? - ? ).
+She was joined in wedlock with James Walker Sr. ( ? - ? ).

-Their three sons are believed to have been Lloyd Walker, Don Walker and James Walker.
+Their three sons were Lloyd Walker, Don/Dan Walker and James Walker.

 Harriet is believed to have been deceased by 1899.
 Her boys are shown together in the 1900 United States Census as wards in the home of John and Mary McCowan of Ottawa, KS, possibly and uncle and aunt..

-Son Lloyd Walker (1884- ? ) was born in about 1884 in Kansas.
+Son Lloyd Walker (1884- ? ) was born in about 1884 in either Londonderry Township, Bedford County, PA or in Kansas.
 At age 16, in 1900, he resided as a ward with his guardians, John and Mary McCowan in Ottawa, KS.
 That year, he was enrolled in a training school in Kansas City.
 In late 1913, he dwelled in Waco, TX where he managed te Southwestern Telephone Company.
 Relatives in Kansas worried when Waco received heavy flooding but he appears to have been fine.
 Lloyd married (?).
 Their children were Sadie May Walker and Lloyd Walker Jr. The Walkers were in Dallas in 1916.

 Son James Walker Jr. (1888- ? ) was born in about 1888 in Kansas.
 He was adopted by John and Mary McCowan although considered James Sr. as his father.
 He joined the U.S. Navy and served on various cruisers as an engineer, including the U.S. transport Mongolia, based in Honolulu in 1913.
 He was discharged and returned to Kansas to farm.
 Then, at the outbreak of World War I, he returned to the Navy, requesting that he be assigned as a fireman on a man of war.